 Cordoba offers two new options that appeal to guitarists from all backgrounds: the C10 Parlor, which is Cordoba-speak for a smaller guitar – the 7/8 size and 50mm nut width.

 The 7/8 size variant is common among major manufacturers mainly for use among adults with small hands.
-It is also known as the 630 mm guitar which is the measurement of the scale length (distance between the saddle and the nut).
+It is also known as the 630 mm guitar which is the scale length (distance between the saddle and the nut).

 The 630 mm model by leading brands (including high-end luthier-made instruments) is considered a full-fledged option even fit for playing in concerts – with only the size reduced for playing comfort.